Family and inter-generational work

 This page is under development

-I regularly work with organisations who value and promote family and inter-generational engagement with arts and culture; this page shows some of these projects.
+I regularly work with organisations who value and promote family and inter-generational engagement with arts and culture; projects have included workshops, films, and bespoke creative evaluation processes.
+This page shows some of these projects.

-I regularly work with organisations who value and promote family and inter-generational engagement with arts and culture; this page shows some of these projects.
+I regularly work with organisations who value and promote family and inter-generational engagement with arts and culture; projects have included workshops, films, and bespoke creative evaluation processes.
+This page shows some of these projects.

 "Why Don’t You Make An Image Out Of Simple Data?"
 July 2020